-Figure 2.2.f.
+22 Figure 2-9.
 Soils on LRS (USDA NRCS 2013).

-1 2.2.4 Hydrology
+23 2.2.4 Hydrology

-- 2 Hydrology and water management on Beale AFB is complex due to both natural and man-made influences. - 3 Beale AFB is located on the eastern margin of the Sacramento Basin Hydrologic Area as designated by the - 4 California Department of Water Resources, just east of the confluence of the Feather and Yuba rivers.
-This - 5 is a region of elevation change between the Sierra Nevada foothills and the Central Valley, which influences - 6 the direction of both ground and surface water flow (CH2M Hill 2017).
-Three large creeks pass through the - base, and multiple small seasonal drainages hold water during the wet season.
-Hydrology on the base has - 8 been significantly altered by the creation of impoundments, channel re-direction and groundwater pumping. - 9 Impoundments have been created historically for flood control, stock watering and recreation areas. - 10 Groundwater has been contaminated by past military activities in many areas.
-Drinking water for the base - is drawn from the aquifer underlying the base west of the flightline.
-Water management on the base is - 12 complicated by large annual fluctuations in precipitation, groundwater contamination resulting from - historical base activities, and regional groundwater pumping for crop irrigation.
+24 Hydrology and water management on Beale AFB is complex due to both natural and man-made influences.
+Beale AFB is located on the eastern margin of the Sacramento Basin Hydrologic Area as designated by the 25 26 California Department of Water Resources, just east of the confluence of the Feather and Yuba rivers.
+This is a region of elevation change between the Sierra Nevada foothills and the Central Valley, which influences 27 28 the direction of both ground and surface water flow (CH2M Hill 2017).
+Three large creeks pass through the 29 base, and multiple small seasonal drainages hold water during the wet season.
+Hydrology on the base has 30 been significantly altered by the creation of impoundments, channel re-direction, and groundwater 31 pumping.
+Impoundments have been created historically for flood control, stock watering, and recreation 32 areas.
+Groundwater has been contaminated by past military activities in many areas.
+Drinking water for the 33 base is drawn from the aquifer underlying the base west of the flightline.
+Water management on the base is 34 complicated by large annual fluctuations in precipitation, groundwater contamination resulting from 35 historical base activities, and regional groundwater pumping for crop irrigation.

-14 2.2.4.1 Groundwater
+36 2.2.4.1 Groundwater

-- 15 Prior to the development of irrigated agriculture in the Sacramento Basin, groundwater moved westward - through this margin from the Sierra Nevada foothills to discharge in the Feather and Sacramento rivers. - 17 Due to extensive groundwater extraction, primarily for agricultural irrigation, the main groundwater - 18 discharge is now through well withdrawals.
-Surface water diversions occur during drought years when - 19 farmers make a profit by selling their water allotments back to the state in order to supply drinking water - 20 to southern California.
-This then requires farmers to pump groundwater in order to water their crops and - 21 make up for the diverted surface water.
-Groundwater extraction has altered the direction and depth of - 22 groundwater movement near Beale AFB.
-The rivers no longer serve as the groundwater discharge points; - 23 now water from the river channels recharges the groundwater system.
-The base's groundwater recharge - 24 comes from the Yuba River to the north.
-The groundwater table on Beale AFB is shallowest in the western - portion of the base adjacent to the flightline (42-53 feet in 2016) and deepest in the eastern portion (260 - feet or greater) (CH2M HILL 2017).
+37 Prior to the development of irrigated agriculture in the Sacramento Basin, groundwater moved westward 38 through this margin from the Sierra Nevada foothills to discharge in the Feather and Sacramento rivers.
+39 Due to extensive groundwater extraction, primarily for agricultural irrigation, the main groundwater 40 discharge is now through well withdrawals.
+Surface water diversions occur during drought years when farmers make a profit by selling their water allotments back to the state in order to supply drinking water 41 42 to southern California.
+This then requires farmers to pump groundwater in order to water their crops and 43 make up for the diverted surface water.
+Groundwater extraction has altered the direction and depth of 44 groundwater movement near Beale AFB.
+The rivers no longer serve as the groundwater discharge points; now water from the river channels recharges the groundwater system.
+The base's groundwater recharge 45 46 comes from the Yuba River to the north.
+The groundwater table on Beale AFB is shallowest in the western portion of the base adjacent to the flightline (42-53 feet in 2016) and deepest in the eastern portion (260 47 48 feet or greater; CH2M HILL 2017).

-27 2.2.4.2 Drainages
+49 2.2.4.2 Drainages